ayushrajarya/ayushrajarya/README.md

-- 👋 Hi, I’m @ayushrajarya
+- 👋 Hi, I’m Ayush and usually I get called by my surname Arya.
 - 👀 I’m interested in absolutely anything and everything.
 - 🌱 I’m currently trying to learning Visual Studio Code and then will head on to learn HTML and CSS to be able to write my own website (which is ayushrajarya.com (my current goal 😜)).
       Later on my journey I would try to tech my self how to code in C (adding other programming languages under my belt is my other goal but not my priority).